andersbogsnes/ml_tooling/docs/storage.rst

 ArtifactoryStorage
 ------------------

-First install the optional artifactory module :code:`pip install ml_tooling['artifactory']`.
+If you want to use Artifactory as a backend, first install the optional dependencies by running :code:`pip install ml_tooling['artifactory']`.

 Saving and loading an estimator from Artifactory